 So take some time and actually write down the characters and situations in your family that could be triggering.

 Then think through whether and how you should approach them before the event to kindly let them know if you have any requests.
-I have some scripts for doing this, but basically, you’re keeping it very specific and short.
+Basically, you’re keeping it very specific and short.
 And you’re usually going to want to sandwich it with comments like “I know how much you love us,” and “we can’t wait to see you.”

 This gives the person the reminder that you know them and love them.
 And it takes some of the sting out of any requests you’re making.